atlasscout/atlas-scout/README.md

    - Highlight the map area only
    - Save the screenshot in the refs folder

 4. **Tools still in development**
 Please keep in mind that the tool is still in development and you will face some issues and bugs.

+### Important Note on Map Detection
+Currently, I am using template matching to detect maps on the screen which can be very straightforward and fast.
+The problem is that maps can have different layouts on the atlas, some are covered by other entities, some have structures near/on them etc., so this is making template matching harder than it should be.
+Because of all of this, some maps won't be detected at all (especially the ones that are almost completely hidden).
+In the section below you will read more about how to improve the accuracy of detection.
+Finally, I am working on a better method for map detection.
+Currently, I have a trained ML model that is detecting maps with good accuracy.
+Once I'm done training and fine-tuning it, I'll add it into the tool.